 - Taper light levels depending on how much light is coming into the space – The article suggests to “Zone your lighting appropriately so you can scale back the artificial lighting in spaces that are receiving adequate natural light.”

-- Consider occupant needs – The article notes that some people may prefer more light on their workspaces than standards for light levels require and this should be taken into account.
+- Consider occupant needs – Some people may prefer more light on their workspaces than standards for light levels require and this should be taken into account.

-- Try window films – Here is where we come in.
+- Try window films – Here is where Clearview Tinting comes in.
 We can utilize properly specified window films to cut heat and glare and enable the window blinds or shades to be left open allowing for more natural light in the space without the drawbacks.
 The article also mentions speciality window films that can be used to “bounce daylighting deeper into a space”.

 - Mimic natural light in spaces that can’t get any daylight – The article mentions that “subterranean spaces and core areas far from windows will never be able to get enough natural light despite your best efforts.”
 The suggestion was to invest in “dynamic skylights that change color, temperature and light intensity depending on the time of day.
 These can help employees reap some of the benefits of natural light in spaces where real daylight never reaches.”